kaaproject/kaa/doc/Administration-guide/System-Configuration/General-configuration/index.md

 sort_idx: 10
 ---

-After Kaa installation on Ubuntu/Debian OS (deb packages), configuration files for each Kaa component will be extracted into the
+After [Kaa installation]({{root_url}}Administration-guide/System-installation/), configuration files for each Kaa component will be extracted into the
-/usr/lib/kaa-node/conf or /etc/kaa-node/conf directories.
+/usr/lib/kaa-node/conf directory.

 The kaa-node.properties file is responsible for Kaa server configuration.